This feature is in Public Preview.

 Under the Manage menu, click Provisioning.

-<account>.cloud.databricks.comdomain name of your Databricks deployment.
-See Get workspace, cluster, notebook, and job identifiers.
+<workspace-url>with the workspace URL of your Databricks deployment.
+See Get workspace, cluster, notebook, model, and job identifiers.

-In the Secret Token field, enter the Databricks personal access token that you generated in step 1.
+Set Secret Token to the Databricks personal access token that you generated in step 1.

 Click Test Connection and wait for the message that confirms that the credentials are authorized to enable provisioning.